 - 6.3.3.1.
 Placement of standalone poles.
 The functional and visual relationship of the pole to building and open space, park, and plaza features shall be considered as follows: - 6.3.3.1.1.
 Placement of small cell facilities shall not be located within a formal or informal setting within the building entrance area, whether the entrance is open or permanently or temporarily closed. - 6.3.3.1.2.
 The building entry setting is an integral component of the functional and decorative features of architectural design.
-These entrances are delineated by one or more of the following features, such as: doors, pilaster, entablatures, columns, balustrades, columns, fanlights, sidelights, stairs or ramps, podiums plinths, flagpoles, sculptural or decorative elements, and designed landscape plantings flanking the entry.
+These entrances are delineated by one or more of the following features, such as: doors, pilaster, entablatures, columns, balustrades, columns, fanlights, sidelights, stairs or ramps, podiums plinths, flagpoles, sculptural or decorative elements, and designed landscape plantings flanking the entry. - 6.3.3.1.3.
+Placement of small cell facilities shall not be located along the frontage of public space features defined by landforms such as terracing, furnishings such lights and benches, and decorative elements, such as sculpture, statuary, water features, including fountains and pools located within a building yard, park, or plaza.

+- 6.3.3.1.4.
+To the maximum extent possible, avoid pole placement of standalone poles that blocks views to and from building windows or detracts from the building's architectural quality. - 6.3.3.2.
+Standalone poles shall not obstruct pedestrian access between the curb and sidewalk across the amenity zone.

+6.3.4.
+Security

-- 6.3.3.1.3.
-Placement of small cell facilities shall not be located along the frontage of public space features defined by landforms such as terracing, furnishings such lights and benches, and decorative elements, such as sculpture, statuary, water features, including fountains and pools located within a building yard, park, or plaza. - 6.3.3.1.4.
-To the maximum extent possible, avoid pole placement of standalone poles that blocks views to and from building windows or detracts from the building's architectural quality. - 6.3.4.
-Standalone poles shall not obstruct pedestrian access between the curb and sidewalk across the amenity zone. - 6.3.5.
-Security - 6.3.5.1.
-A minimum distance of four feet (4') is required between a standalone pole and any permanent or temporary security elements, such as planters or bollards. - 6.3.5.2.
-A standalone pole may replace a perimeter security element if the pole is designed to comply with the vehicle crash rating required by the occupant of the adjoining building. - 6.3.5.3.
-All standalone poles that replace security element shall be coordinated with the building occupant. - 6.3.5.4.
-Replacement of security elements shall also require NCPC review and approval prior to submitting a permit application to DDOT, in accordance with federal review authority. - 6.3.6.
-Within the Federal Core Interest Area, any deviation from these small cell guidelines requires approval by the NCPC prior to application to DDOT for a small cell permit, except for the following conditions: - 6.3.6.1.
-The standalone pole may be moved a maximum of three-feet to: - 6.3.6.1.1. avoid existing underground utilities and root zones; or - 6.3.6.1.2. improve the physical or visual relationship of the pole to: - 6.3.6.1.2.1. the building's function and features, as defined by these guidelines, such as access, windows or other openings, sculptural elements; - 6.3.6.1.2.2. features within adjoining open space, parks, or plazas, as defined by these guidelines, such as fountains, sculptural elements, seating areas.
+- 6.3.4.1.
+A minimum distance of four feet (4') is required between a standalone pole and any permanent or temporary security elements, such as planters or bollards. - 6.3.4.2.
+A standalone pole may replace a perimeter security element if the pole is designed to comply with the vehicle crash rating required by the occupant of the adjoining building. - 6.3.4.3.
+All standalone poles that replace security element shall be coordinated with the building occupant. - 6.3.4.4.
+Replacement of security elements shall also require NCPC review and approval prior to submitting a permit application to DDOT, in accordance with federal review authority. - 6.3.5.
+Within the Federal Core Interest Area, any deviation from these small cell guidelines requires approval by the NCPC prior to application to DDOT for a small cell permit, except for the following conditions: - 6.3.5.1.
+The standalone pole may be moved a maximum of three-feet to avoid existing underground utilities and root zones. - 6.3.6.
+Within the Federal Core Interest Area, any deviation from these small cell guidelines shall be submitted to the CFA by DDOT's Public Space Regulation Division through its online permitting process, for the opportunity for CFA to provide advice during a 30-day comment period, except that the standalone pole and associated equipment may be moved a maximum of three feet parallel to the roadbed to avoid existing underground utilities and root zones, provided that it still comply with all sections of these small cell design guidelines.